reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 2. If the extended component type and an ancestor component type in the extends hierarchy contain modes subclauses, they must both have only mode declarations or requires\_mode declarations.

-*Standard Properties*

-Classifier Substitution Rule: **inherit** **enumeration** (Classifier Match, Type Extension, Signature\_Match)

-This property is not a property on the component, but an annotation about replacement of classifiers in feature refinement.

 *Semantics*